-Next Chapter Book Club was founded in 2002 by Dr. Thomas Fish, Director of Social Work at The Ohio State University Nisonger Center on Disabilities.
+Next Chapter Book Club (NCBC) was created in 2002 by Dr. Thomas Fish, the Director of Social Work at The Ohio State University’s Nisonger Center for Excellence in Disabilities.
 His intention was to launch and support a handful of clubs in and around Central Ohio that offered a fun way for individuals with intellectual and developmental disabilities to actively participate in their communities.
 But in the years that followed, an organic process – fueled primarily by social media – took the model far beyond the boundaries of the Buckeye State.
-In 2011, a 501(c)(3) non-profit organization named “Chapters Ahead” was created to more proactively manage the expansion of Next Chapter Book Club while maintaining a strong academic affiliation with OSU’s Nisonger Center.
+In 2011, a 501(c)(3) non-profit organization named “Chapters Ahead” was created to more strategically manage the expansion of Next Chapter Book Club.

 The mission of Next Chapter Book Club is to provide meaningful opportunities for lifelong-learning, social connections and authentic community inclusion for individuals with intellectual and developmental disabilities through weekly or bi-weekly community-based book club meetings that include readers of all skill levels.